fcdoc/doc/en/flashduty/advanced/customize_incident_attrs.md

 ---
-brief: By modifying the push parameters, you can customize the severity and title of the incident
+brief: By modifying the push parameters, you can customize information such as the severity and title of the incident
 ---

 # Customize Incident Title and Severity